-In the second half of the 1980s, young Dutch architects took a renewed interest in the aesthetics of modernism, especially in the "pioneering period" between the 2 world wars.
+In the second half of the 1980s, young Dutch architects regained an interest in the aesthetics of modernism, especially in the "pioneering period" between the 2 world wars.
 In Zoetermeer, this style is common in Rokkeveen-West, Noordhove and Oosterheem.

-At first architects quoted pre-war modernism quite literally, (for example, in the lightly plastered strip buildings in Rokkeveen-Oost), but in the 1990s neomodernism becomes less strict in its doctrine.
+At first, architects quoted pre-war modernism quite literally, (for example, in the lightly plastered strip buildings in Rokkeveen-Oost), but in the 1990s, neomodernism becomes less strict in its teachings.
 The abstract, box-like forms remain, but they are increasingly combined with contemporary forms, techniques, materials and color patterns.
 Neomodernism focuses heavily on outward display.

 High-tech and supermodernism